igncp/blueprints/projects/rime/ibus.md

     - IBusProperty: https://ibus.github.io/docs/ibus-1.5/IBusProperty.html
         - It uses this via a container of props, but I don't understand yet what are props

-- IBus also has the concept of engine, and probably for the engines inside `ibus-rime` and `librime` it has a similar meaning
+- IBus also has the concept of engine, and probably for the engines inside `ibus-rime` and `librime` have a similar meaning

 ## Links